xeolabs/xeometry-guide/rotatingTheCamera.md

 You can rotate the camera about the _eye_ position, to look around in first-person fashion, or about the _look_ position, to orbit the point you're looking at.

-The camera is rotated about each axis individually.
+The camera is rotated about each axis individually, in increments given in degrees.

 Vertical rotation is gimbal-locked to the World-space Y-axis by default.
 You can disable that to make the camera pivot about its _up_ vector, for a free trackball type rotation.